 I have to admit, the new Olympus camera I bought from a friend is without doubt the sharpest, fastest camera I’ve ever used.
 Anyone who says the tool doesn’t matter hasn’t used a really great tool.
-I’ve used a lot of cameras in the 50 years I’ve been taking pictures and next the the Leica (non-digital rangefinder) I had in the 1960s, the Olympus OMD EM-1 Mark 2 is fast and really sharp.
+I’ve used a lot of cameras in the 50 years I’ve been taking pictures and next to the Leica (non-digital rangefinder) I had in the 1960s, the Olympus OMD EM-1 Mark 2 is fast and sharp.

 I’ve put this same lens on three different cameras — all OMD from Olympus and the difference is obvious.
-It doesn’t seem the best and fastest camera I’ve very use — especially since it’s working with a 300 mm f4 lens makes it all the more remarkable.
-It’s hard to believe it can really focus that fast in relatively low light, but of the 99 pictures I took today, 99 of them were sharp.
+It doesn’t seem the best and fastest camera I’ve ever used — especially since it’s working with a 300 mm f4 lens makes it all the more remarkable.
+It’s hard to believe it can really focus that fast in low light, but of the 99 pictures I took today, 99 of them were sharp.
 Some of them were stupid pictures of empty feeders, the birds having left, but they were sharp.

 Today I saw birds I’ve never seen before.
 They turned out to be the most common bird imaginable, but not here because these are not birds who love the woods.
 From Merlin ID (Cornell Ornithological):